About

 Between North Albany and Corvallis, U.S. 20 is a rural two-lane highway with heavy commuter traffic of more than 18,000 vehicles per day.
 In addition to motorists, many bicyclists use this corridor.

-This portion of the highway has a high volume of crashes and poor visibility for travelers turning on and off U.S. 20.
-In 2016, we completed the U.S. 20 Highway Safety Study and recommended a variety of safety improvements along this corridor, some of which are being implemented as part of this project.
+This portion of the highway had a high volume of crashes and poor visibility for travelers turning on and off U.S. 20.
+In 2016, we completed the U.S. 20 Highway Safety Study and recommended a variety of safety improvements along this corridor, some of which were implemented as part of this project.
+This work was split into three phases as shown below.

 U.S. 20 at Granger Avenue and Independence Highway